🚀 Introduction: ChatGPT Prompts for Developers

 Prompt:

-feature.
+“Create a 1-page tech spec for a new Team Management feature.
 Include problem, solution, data model, endpoints, and edge cases.”

 ✅ Saves 3+ hours of thinking/writing.